 I also admitted in the Woman in the Window post I'm a sucker for a good first sentence, too.
 And before committing to it, I will pick up a book and read the first sentences — be it the cover blurb, foreword, introduction, author's note, or opening lines.
 As I commented in Writing First Sentences (May 2018), as much as I like covers, I've found first sentences to be the best judge of whether I'll enjoy reading a book.

 My Instagram Research Goals

 One of the goals of the Instagram posts was to show off my books.
-Another goal was to explore the relationship of book covers and first sentences with the reader.
+Another goal was to explore the relationship between book covers and first sentences with the reader.

-But I soon realised my social media-lab lacks scientific rigour.
-"Likes" are affected by the number of followers, timing of posts, tags used, what's trending, and how many cat videos have been uploaded.
+But I soon realised my social media lab lacks scientific rigour.
+"Likes" are affected by the number of followers, timing of posts, tags used, what's trending, and how many cat videos have been posted today.